-Welcome to Taughannock Falls, the tallest single-drop waterfall east of the Rocky Mountains.
+Welcome to Taughannock Falls State Park, one of upstate New York's most treasured natural spaces.
+Taughannock Falls is the tallest single-drop waterfall east of the Rocky Mountains.
 Located just outside of Trumansburg in Central New York, Taughannock Falls State Park hosts more than 560,000 visitors each year.

-There are tons of things to do when you visit Taughannock Falls State Park.
-Whether you enjoy water-based or walking through the woods, camping under dense green canopies or enjoying summer concerts in wide open spaces, Taughannock has a little something for everyone.
+There are many things to do when you visit Taughannock Falls State Park.
+Whether you enjoy water-based or walking through the woods, camping under dense green canopies or enjoying summer concerts in wide open spaces, Taughannock has something for everyone.